-UNCAC (Article 53) provides for direct recovery of assets, whereby a foreign state is able to initiate a civil action to establish title and ownership of property.
+UNCAC (Article 53) provides for direct recovery of assets, whereby a foreign state is able to initiate a civil action in a foreign jurisdiction to establish title and ownership of property.
 It also means that courts should be able to order compensation or damages to a foreign state and recognise them as legitimate owners of property.

 In the case of direct recovery of assets through the use of civil proceedings (Article 53), the defrauded state, represented by counsel, will stand – like any ordinary private plaintiff would do – before the foreign jurisdiction(s) where proceeds of corruption are located and will claim their repatriation to its national treasury.
 The legal basis for such civil claims are twofold:

-- Ownership claims: The UNCAC requires States Parties to take necessary measures to allow another one to initiate a civil action in its courts (Article 53.a)) and intervene as a third party in a confiscation procedure (Article 53.c)) for the purpose of establishing its prior title or ownership over proceeds of corruption.
+- Ownership claims: The UNCAC requires States Parties to take necessary measures to allow other states to initiate a civil action in its courts (Article 53.a)) and intervene as a third party in a confiscation procedure (Article 53.c)) for the purpose of establishing its prior title or ownership over proceeds of corruption.

-In both cases, once ownership or damage is established, no further step is required to repatriate those ill-gotten gains to the defrauded state.
+In both cases, once ownership or damage is established, no further step is required to provide the basis for repatriation of those ill-gotten gains to the defrauded state.